site logo

 GETTING ON OR OFF AT PORTIMÃO?

-The long distance bus station is 1.5km from the town centre.
+The long distance bus station in Rua Abicada is 1.5km from the town centre.
 Very few local buses go there.
 Do allow enough time to get there.
 Location details etc here.

-Albufeira's bus station is 1.6km from the town centre.
+ALSA and Rede Expressos use Albufeira's main bus station located 1.6km (1 mile) from the town centre.
 All local and regional buses use the bus station.
 A few also go closer to the town.
+City buses and taxis are available there.
 More information here.

 Flixbus use a stop in Avenida da Liberdade in the old town part of Albufeira.
-Local bus connections are available to take you to and from the main bus station, which is about 1 mile /1.6km distant.
-Please go to this page for more information.
+Local bus connections and taxis are available there.

 EARLY MORNING DEPARTURES - TICKET OFFICE HOURS

-Travellers intending to get a very early service should buy their tickets from the website or at the bus station prior to the day of travel.
+Travellers intending to get a very early service should buy their tickets from the Rede Expressos website or at the bus station prior to the day of travel.
+Flixbus do not have ticket offices in most places.
+On line purchase only.

 ALSA / REDE-EXPRESSOS SERVICE SEVILLE <> ALGARVE <> LISBON